The Ultimate Guide to Middle Management:

 Problem #1: Many middle managers find themselves promoted because they were great functional contributors but do not possess leadership skills or have access to the training they need to develop them.
 Middle managers find themselves needing a variety of new skill sets such as listening, communication, conflict management, and giving and receiving feedback but do not have access to training.

 Problem #2: Middle managers who are self-taught about being a great leader have a common complaint that all upper managers care about is delivering results.
-In other words, there is a disconnect between the middle managers who are trying to do the right thing and be great leaders for their people and upper management who appear to be focused solely on the numbers.
+In other words, there is a disconnect between the middle managers who are trying to do the right thing and be good managers for their people and upper management who appear to be focused solely on the numbers.

 To overcome these problems, organizations need to invest in leadership training for their middle managers and support a culture of continuous learning front the top down.
 They need the executive team to understand and champion the value of leadership development and do so by aligning achievement and recognition not just to financial performance but also to leadership performance and other metrics such as employee engagement and retention.